osjupiter/ogglooper/readme.md

 GameMusicRepeater
 ====

-Game Music player for windows.
+GameMusicRepeater is a Game Music player for windows.
 GameMusicRepeater can be distributed with a bundled playlist.

 ![screenshot](sc.png)